 As I was preparing for my trip to Kyoto I was doing my typical research, checking out what other bloggers have had to say about this area of Japan, I came across a truly exceptional piece written by Matt Goulding of Roads & Kingdoms about Japanese cuisine and Kyoto in particular.
 If you have any interest in Japanese food at all, I implore you to read it.

 Kyoto approaches food the way it should be.
 Seasonally.
 Locally.

-As we made our way into the Market, and throughout the morning, Daniel pointed out food history, local specialties and preparation techniques.
+As we made our way into the Market, and throughout the morning, Daniel pointed out food history, local specialties, and preparation techniques.
 As is usual with Context Travel, like all the other docents I have encountered on all my other Context travel tours, Daniel was quietly brilliant.
-Daniel has lived in Kyoto for 9 years and has a PhD in tourism with a focus on sociology and anthropology.
-He shared a great deal of detail on the market and its foods that we utilized all week.
+Daniel has lived in Kyoto for 9 years and has a Ph.D. in tourism with a focus on sociology and anthropology.
+He shared a great deal of detail on the market and the foods we utilized all week.

 The market is a dream for foodies.
 A whirl of activity and very friendly merchants.
 There is no way to get lost, just follow the beautiful glass roof.

 We sampled and tasted so many new things (so much fresh seafood!) as well as old favorites seen in a new light and with much more appreciation.
 For the less adventurous, there are still food items and treasures to try like rice crackers that you can find in dozens of varieties, soy sauce